-- Interruptible Contracts (Historically) - Now a Tariff, a Contract or a Market-based solution. - Utilities use Interruptible Contracts for energy, capacity, emergency, transmission congestion, regulation and spinning reserve. - Avoid building expensive new generation that may only be required for a few hours each year. - Emergency, Reliability or Economics drive notice and compensation. - Utilities "call" the curtailment and provide energy payments or capacity credits to participants roughly equal to the utilities longrange replacement capacity costs. - Today In the deregulated environment the customers have been left to fend for themselves in the stakeholder environment to promote programs to replace or expand on the old contracts.
+- Interruptible Contracts (Historically) - Today its a Tariff, a Contract or a Market based solution. - Utilities use Interruptible Contracts for energy, capacity, emergency, transmission congestion, regulation and spinning reserve and now RAMP - Avoid building expensive new generation that may only be required for a few hours each year. - Emergency, Reliability or Economics drive notice and compensation. - Utilities "call" the curtailment and provide energy payments or capacity credits to participants roughly equal to the utilities longrange replacement capacity costs. - Unbalanced stakeholder environments to replace or expand on the traditional interruptible contracts